Lewis gun: Design details

 The Lewis gun used a pan magazine holding 47 or 97 rounds.
 Pan magazines hold the ammunition nose-inwards toward the center, in a radial fan.
 Unlike the more common drum magazines, which hold the rounds parallel to the axis and are fed by spring tension, pan magazines are mechanically indexed.
 The Lewis magazine was driven by a cam on top of the bolt which operated a pawl mechanism via a lever.

+In the First World War, Armourer Staff-Sargeant, Francis Leo Keeffe of the Royal Army Ordnance Corps, was awarded a Certificate of Merit for inventing an automatic filler for the gun's magazines.

 An interesting point of the design was that it did not use a traditional helical coiled recoil spring, but used a spiral spring, much like a large clock spring, in a semicircular housing just in front of the trigger.
 The operating rod had a toothed underside, which engaged with a cog which wound the spring.
 When the gun fired, the bolt recoiled and the cog was turned, tightening the spring until the resistance of the spring had reached the recoil force of the bolt assembly.
 At that moment, as the gas pressure in the breech fell, the spring unwound, turning the cog, which, in turn, wound the operating rod forward for the next round.
 As with a clock spring, the Lewis gun recoil spring had an adjustment device to alter the recoil resistance for variations in temperature and wear.
 The Lewis design proved reliable and was even copied by the Japanese and used extensively by them during the Second World War.